Introduction to Plenny Shake Active v3.0

 Proteins

-The protein in Plenny Shake Active is provided by the soy protein isolate, oats, soy flour and flaxseed.
-Each portion of Plenny Shake provides 26,3 gram of protein so that you hit the daily recommended intakes for an active lifestyle.
-Besides that, the protein can give a long satiety feeling because protein takes longer to digest than carbohydrates.
+The protein in Plenny Shake Active comes from soy protein isolate, oats, soy flour and flaxseed.
+Each portion of Plenny Shake provides 35 grams of protein, so you’ll easily hit the daily recommended protein intake for an active person.
+Besides that, protein keeps your stomach full for longer because protein takes longer to digest than, for example, carbohydrates.

-We use soy as the main protein source because of its high digestibility and absorption rate.
+We use soy protein isolate as the main protein source because of its high digestibility and absorption rate.
 Want to read more about plant-based protein?
 This article will tell you all about it!
 [1,2]

 Amino Acid